onayiga/Onayiga-TW-Assignment/README.md

 ### What is the difference between push, pull, and fetch?

+The following information describes common commands used in Git, and details how these commands allow you to share code with a remote repository.

 - `git push` - Sends changes from your local branch to a remote repository.
 - `git fetch` - Receives changes from a remote repository, and copies them on to a tracking branch.
 This will not change your local branch.
 - `git pull` - Receives changes from a remote repository, and merges them with the changes on your local branch.